tomspider254/alx-low_level_programming/0x09-static_libraries/README.md

-Introduction to C - Static libraries
+this is static libraries task in ALX